ibracorp/authelia/README.md

 ## Access the Authelia Interface

 At any time, you can go directly to the Authelia page by typing in your URL set for it. i.e. auth.example.com.

+## Startup Order

+If using the external database and Redis options (recommended), it's important to note that the startup order of your containers must be configured correctly.
+In unRAID:
+	- On the Dockers page, select Advanced
+	- Click and drag the rows of containers so that all database containers are higher on the list than Authelia
+	- Next, beside the Autostart toggle, you can set a delay (in seconds) for the container to wait before starting the next container underneath it.
+		This is useful because it allows certain containers which take a while to start up and may have dependencies to have more time to finish.